MarcDagher/Bound_Harmony/README.md

 <img src="./readme/machine_learning/attributes.png"/>
 <br></br>

-- Applying Sklearn methods to split and learn from the data and dividing it into a training set and a testing set.
+- Using Sklearn to split the data and divide it into a training set and a testing set.
 The following snippet shows the method which extracts 20% of the datframe as a testing set.

 <img src="./readme/machine_learning/splitting.png"/>
 <br></br>